-Existing site: Ruaka ka Baseline Comment Rating Agree with rating 🗸 Natural Science Baseline: Advanced revegetation, particularly in gullies and on south facing slopes.
-High-moderate ✓ Perceptual/ Sensory Baseline: High impact salmon farm (older design) reduces perceived naturalness Moderate ✓ Site Associative Baseline: I would rate this Moderate-high due to its key location and the importance of its site in Queen Charlotte Sound Moderate X OVERALL RATING Natural character baseline Queen Charlotte Sound to the west has very high marine ratings and high terrestrial ratings High-moderate ✓ Outstanding natural character Agreed that site does not meet ONC but potential long term to increase to ONC rating as benthic values improve Landscape baseline Sited in a bay surrounded by ONF High-moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF but potential to elevate site to ONF Site Sensitivity: Agree Ruakaka Bay is very sensitive to the presence of a salmon farm due to the enclosure of this location, high visual amenity and high visibility boat traffic on Queen Charlotte Sound.
+Existing site: Ruakaka Baseline Comment Rating Agree with rating ¥ Natural Science Baseline: Advanced revegetation, particularly in gullies and on south facing slopes.
+High-moderate ✓ Perceptual/ Sensory Baseline: High impact salmon farm (older design) reduces perceived naturalness Moderate ✓ Site Associative Baseline: I would rate this Moderate-high due to its key location and the importance of its site in Queen Charlotte Sound Hudson: Account has been taken of the position of the Moderate X site and the increased viewing audience, although I consider that views from the ferry are less impacting than views from smaller boats travelling straight past the site.
+OVERALL RATING Natural character baseline Queen Charlotte Sound to the west has very high marine ratings and high terrestrial ratings High-moderate ✓ Outstanding natural character Agreed that site does not meet ONC but potential long term to increase to ONC rating as benthic values improve Landscape baseline Sited in a bay surrounded by ONF High-moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF but potential to elevate site to ONF Site Sensitivity: Agree Ruakaka Bay is very sensitive to the presence of a salmon farm due to the enclosure of this location, high visual amenity and high visibility boat traffic on Queen Charlotte Sound.
 The low flow rate increases the sensitivity of the benthic environment.

-Overall asses sment of Effec ts: Ruakaka Character component Existing Baseline Rating Effects Resultant rating Natural science High-moderate Perceptual Moderate Large viewing audience on ferry plus dwelling north of Ngatakore Point across the bay Associative Moderate I would increase the associative values, due to the importance of QCS as a recreational hub in the wider sounds.
+Overall assessment of Effects: Ruakaka Character Existing Effects Resultant rating component Baseline Rating Natural science High-moderate Perceptual Moderate Large viewing audience on ferry plus dwelling north of Ngatakore Point across the bay Hudson: Building on Ngatakore Point is listed as Outbuilding/Storage Sheds, and is likely to have views of the site blocked by landform.
+Associative Moderate I would increase the associative values, due to the importance of QCS as a recreational hub in the wider sounds.
 The removal of this farm would leave Queen Charlotte Sound free from any type of marine farm.
+Hudson: Rating has been reviewed and adjusted.
 Very high Overall baseline Natural character High-moderate Resultant Natural character High ✓ Overall baseline Landscape High-moderate Resultant Landscape Very high ✓ ONC Agreed with assessment of effects.
 Long term potential to increase to ONC rating as benthic values improve ONFL Agreed with assessment of effects.
 Potential to incorporate site into existing ONF once farm is removed

-Proposed site: Otane Proposed site: Otanerau Baseline Comment I did not visit this site, so my assessment is based on the information in the Hudson Report and the MCs and MLS Rating Agree with rating ✓ Natural Science Baseline: Forestry inhibits terrestrial valuesFarm has lowered site marine values in MCS Low ✓ Perceptual/ Sensory Baseline: Strong 'working character' to southwest edge of East Bay Moderate-Low ✓ Site Associative Baseline: Heritage and tangata whenua values Moderate ✓ OVERALL RATING Natural character baseline Low 🗸 Outstanding natural character Agreed that site does not meet ONC Landscape baseline Moderate-Low ✓ Outstanding natural landscape or feature Agreed that site does not meet ONF Site Sensitivity: Agree that productive forestry and aquaculture activity is the dominant characteristic in this location and the site is considered to have a reduced level of landscape sensitivity to the presence of a salmon farm.
+Proposed site: Otanerau Baseline Comment I did not visit this site, so my assessment is based on the information in the Hudson Report and the MCs and MLS Rating Agree with rating ✓ Natural Science Baseline: Forestry inhibits terrestrial valuesFarm has lowered site marine values in MCS Low 🗸 Perceptual/ Sensory Baseline: Strong 'working character' to southwest edge of East Bay Moderate-Low ✓ Site Associative Baseline: Heritage and tangata whenua values Moderate 🗸 OVERALL RATING Natural character baseline Low ¥ Outstanding natural character Agreed that site does not meet ONC Landscape baseline Moderate-Low ✓ Outstanding natural landscape or feature Agreed that site does not meet ONF Site Sensitivity: Agree that productive forestry and aquaculture activity is the dominant characteristic in this location and the site is considered to have a reduced level of landscape sensitivity to the presence of a salmon farm.

-Overall asses Overall assessment of Effects: Otanerau
+Overall assessment of Effects: Otanerau

-Character Existing Baseline Rating Effects Resultant rating
+Character component Existing Baseline Rating Effects Resultant rating

-component Natural science Low
+Natural science Low

 Perceptual Moderate-Low •

 Associative Moderate •

 Overall baseline Natural character Low Resultant Natural character Moderate-Low ✓

 Overall baseline Landscape Moderate-Low Resultant Landscape Moderate ✓

 ONC Agreed with assessment of effects

 ONFL Agreed with assessment of effects